wvlet/airframe/docs/src/main/tut/docs/index.md

   )
 }
 ```
-These life cycle hooks will be called only once when the binding type is singleton.
+These life cycle hooks except `onInject` will be called only once when the binding type is singleton.

 ### Annotation-based life cycle hooks